dotlang/language/README.md

 - **Comments**: C like comments are used (`//` for single line and `/* */` for multi-line). `///` before function or field or first line of the file is special comment to be processed by automated tools.
 - **Literals**: `123` integer literal, `'c'` character literal, `'this is a test'` string literal, `0xffe` hexadecimal number, `0b0101011101` binary number, `192.121d` double, `1234l` long.
 Also `true`, `false` are literals.
 - You can separate number digits using undescore: `1_000_000`.
 - **Adressing**: Functions are called using `function_name(input1, input2, input3)` notation.
 Fields of a struct are addressed using `struct_name.field_name` notation.
+Modules are addressed using `::` notation.

 ##Keywords
-Electron has a small set of basic keywords:
+Electron has a small set of reserved keywords:
-`if, else, switch, assert, for, break, continue, return, type, import, auto, select, native, alloc`.
+`if, else, switch, assert, for, break, continue, return, type, import, var, func, invoke, select, native, struct`.

 ###if, else
 ```